APA Educational Scholars Program Description

 - Attend the full duration of three instructional sessions (9 hrs each over three years) at the PAS meeting.
-This didactic component of the program is offered each year for three consecutive years.
-Each course will be presented on the final day of the PAS meeting.
-The courses will include both presentation of concepts and practical, hands-on activities with many opportunities for collegial interactions.
+This didactic component of the program is offered each year on the Friday before the PAS meeting begins.
+The courses include both presentation of concepts and practical, hands-on activities with many opportunities for collegial interactions.

 - Develop an Educator Portfolio.
 Review and feedback on educator portfolios will be provided by ESP faculty advisors.

 - Conduct a mentored educational project and provide evidence of a successfully peer reviewed presentation or publication related to the project.
-The self-directed, experiential component of the program will be a mentored project related to education, in most cases conducted at the Scholar's home institution.
+The self-directed, experiential component of the program will be a mentored project in educational research, innovation, or evaluation, usually conducted at the Scholar's home institution.
 Applications to the program must include a project proposal.
 For examples of suitable project topics, click here.
 Development of creative content and formats for educational projects is encouraged.
 Program faculty are available for discussion of project ideas prior to application submission, if needed.
-Projects may be modified after enrollment in the program after discussion with the project mentor and the project monitor and approval of the new topic by the ESP director.
+Projects may be modified after enrollment in the program with approval by the ESP Executive Committee.

 - Scholars are responsible for finding their own mentors before they apply.
 If you are unable to do so, program administrators will facilitate connection with a mentor.
-For assistance in identifying a mentor, contact the APA Office at least one month prior to the application deadline.
-Each Scholar will also be assigned a faculty advisor to review educator portfolios and provide career counseling.
-For certification of completion of the Program, projects must culminate in a peer-reviewed publication or presentation at meetings of the PAS, AAMC, or an equivalent organization.
+For assistance in identifying a mentor, contact the APA Office at least 2 months prior to the application deadline.
+Each Scholar will also be assigned a faculty advisor to discuss projects, review educator portfolios and provide career counseling.
+For certification of completion of the Program, projects must culminate in a peer-reviewed publication (article or MedEdPORTAL publication) or peer-reviewed presentation (platform talk, poster, or workshop) at meetings of the PAS, AAMC, or an equivalent organization.